LeongWuiYip-Monash/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/2-trailside/4-1-variable-constant.md

 Key changes include:

 - Using different libraries:
-  - We can access the SplashKit library using `#import "splashkit.h`.
+  - We can access the SplashKit library using `#include "splashkit.h"`.
   - We need `using std::to_string;` and `using std::stod;` to gain access to these C++ functions from the standard (`std`) library.
     - The [to_string](https://en.cppreference.com/w/cpp/string/basic_string/to_string) function is used to convert numbers to text.
     - In C/C++ you can use [stod](https://en.cppreference.com/w/cpp/string/basic_string/stof) to convert a string to a double.
 There is also [stoi](https://en.cppreference.com/w/cpp/string/basic_string/stol) to convert text to an integer.